ANIKETGUP3838/Swiggy-Restaurant-Data-Analysis/README.md

 # 🍽️ Swiggy Restaurants Data Analysis

-This project provides a comprehensive analysis of Swiggy’s restaurant data using **Power BI / Tableau / Python (as per your stack)**.
+This project provides a comprehensive analysis of Swiggy’s restaurant data using **Power BI**.
 The dashboard offers insights into restaurant distribution, pricing trends, delivery times, and customer preferences across multiple cities in India.

 ---